+8 MASK SUBMISSION PROCEDURE

-8 Mask submission procedure In order to be eligible to submit a design you must first sign-up to this call using the online form found using the link below.
+In order to be eligible to submit a design you must first sign-up to this call using the online form found using the link below.
 This is in order to enable us to prepare the necessary paperwork and plan the fabrication process effectively.
-The sign-up deadline is found at the top of this document. https://www.cornerstone.sotonfab.co.uk/how-to-access-cornerstone/#mpwform Under no circumstances will we accept any design submissions for which we have not received a signup form.
-After completing the sign-up form, when you are ready to submit your mask design on or before the mask submission deadline listed at the top of this document, follow the link below to the CORNERSTONE website mask submission page: https://www.cornerstone.sotonfab.co.uk/gds-file-upload A purchase order (PO) must be uploaded to this form to pay the access fee.
+The sign-up deadline is found at the top of this document.

+Under no circumstances will we accept any design submissions for which we have not received a sign-up form.

+After completing the sign-up form, when you are ready to submit your mask design on or before the mask submission deadline listed at the top of this document, follow the link below to the CORNERSTONE website mask submission page:

+www.cornerstone.sotonfab.co.uk/gds-file-upload

+A purchase order (PO) must be uploaded to this form to pay the access fee.
 Purchase orders will not be accepted via email.

 After completion of the mask submission form, you will be emailed instructions on how to share your design file with the CORNERSTONE team.
 Ensure that the top cell in your design file is titled 'Cello[Name of Institution]'.

 For information about setting up CORNERSTONE as a supplier to your institution, please contact cornerstone@soton.ac.uk.

+9 MASK PROCESSING PERFORMED BY CORNERSTONE

-9 Mask processing performed by CORNERSTONE Upon receipt of your .gdsII file, the CORNERSTONE team will perform the following mask processing steps in order to produce the final mask, based on the descriptions provided in Section 5.2: Silicon Nitride Etch 1 GDS 203 (Light Field) - wavequides & GDS Layer 204 (Dark field) - gratings: - 1.
-Grow Waveguide layer (GDS layer 203) by 5 μm in all directions. - 2.
+Upon receipt of your .gds/l file, the CORNERSTONE team will perform the following mask processing steps in order to produce the final mask, based on the descriptions provided in Section 5.2.

+Silicon Nitride Etch 1 GDS 203 (Light Field) - waveguides & GDS Layer 204 (Dark field) - gratings:

+- 1. Grow Waveguide layer (GDS layer 203) by 5 μm in all directions. - 2.
 Subtract the Waveguide layer (GDS layer 203) from the output of (1) to produce the etch trenches around the drawn waveguides. - 3.
 Merge the output of (2) with the dark field Silicon Nitride Etch layer (GDS layer 204) and the Labels layer (GDS layer 100).

+10 TECHNICAL SUPPORT

-10 Technical support If you have any questions relating to the fabrication process or design rules, please contact the CORNERSTONE team (cornerstone@soton.ac.uk).
-11 Device delivery A total of 10 replica cells will be delivered to each user.
-A tentative delivery date of March 2024 has been set.
-12 Feedback Feedback is essential to the CORNERSTONE team.
+If you have any questions relating to the fabrication process or design rules, please contact the CORNERSTONE team (cornerstone@soton.ac.uk).

+11 DEVICE DELIVERY

+A total of 10 replica cells will be delivered to each user.
+The delivery time schedule can be found in Table 1.

+12 FEEDBACK

+Feedback is essential to the CORNERSTONE team.
 It is required to ensure a continuous improvement to the quality of our services.
 It is also evidence on the user satisfaction, and a measure to what extent we were able to meet user requirements.
 Therefore, we kindly ask our users to provide feedback to us, including device performance data, SEM images, future interests for the CORNERSTONE project etc. A feedback form will be sent to you along with your chips.

 Alternatively, email cornerstone@soton.ac.uk with your comments.

+13 PUBLICATIONS

+If you are benefitting from subsidised access via the CORNERSTONE 2.5 funding, please include the following statement in the "Funding" section of any publications:

+"The chip fabrication for this research was funded by the Engineering and Physical Sciences Research Council (EPSRC) CORNERSTONE 2.5 (EP/W035995/1) project."

+This is important to us to be able to demonstrate impact from the funding.

-13 Publications Please include CORNERSTONE in the acknowledgments section of any publications that result from the chips you receive from CORNERSTONE.
+If you are a paying user, we kindly ask that you include CORNERSTONE in the "Acknowledgments" section of any publications that result from the chips you receive from CORNERSTONE.